ivanadr/ivanadr.github.io/README.md

 ### Fun Facts
 - The colors on this website match my hair tone.
 - I completed all my computer science education before the era of ChatGPT.
-- In 2022, I hosted an art exhibition in New York that combined multiple passions: global supply chains (economist), ASCII art (computer scientist), and textual analysis (writer).
+- I exhibited my art in New York in a project that combined multiple passions: global supply chains (economist), ASCII art (computer scientist), and textual analysis (writer).
 - I wrote for my student newspaper.
 - I became the university swim team captain despite almost not making the team in my first year.
 I also doubled the team size.
 Ask me how!
 - I once organized a large mango fruit order from the market because the monopoly seller on campus offered low-quality fruit.
 A friend once remarked, "I can't believe you made a campaign and website just for mangoes."
 Actually, in the true computer science spirit, I also built a data system for orders in Python.
 Whatever I do, I approach it with drive and passion.